nadia-solution-tracker/full-stack-milestome-project/README.md

 - Login page tested for username:helen and password:helen_123

 **Site administrator Dashboard**
-- Tested that valid entries can be made to each of thye models in the database created locally
+- Tested that valid entries can be made to each of the models in the database created locally

 ![IMAGE](static/images/DashBoard.jpg)